-Residential investment continues to grow throughout the City, particularly in downtown.
-Two new projects are currently under construction downtown: 450 Boush (a mixed-use project with 150 units and 10,000 square feet of retail), and the second phase of Rockefeller Apartments, a new building that will include 40 apartments.
-Downtown projects completed within the past few years include the Metro on Granby, the Wainwright Downtown (126 units), The James
+Residential investment continues to grow throughout the City, particularly in Downtown.
+Several new projects are currently under construction Downtown.
+These include 450 Boush (a mixed-use project with 150 units and 10,000 square feet of retail), the second phase of Rockefeller Apartments, a new building that will include 40 apartments.
+The former Bank of America building is being converted into a 300-unit luxury apartment development called the Icon at CityWalk.
+Two other conversion projects are underway on Granby Street: The Savoy with 36 new units and 151 Granby, with 8 new units.
+Downtown projects completed within the past few years include the Metro on Granby, the Wainwright Downtown (126 units),

-(79 units), The Seaboard (135 units), The Law Building (135 units), and the Virginia Building (32 units and two retail spaces).
-Additional apartment projects recently announced for downtown include the conversion of the Bank of America building into the Icon at City Walk, with 300 residential apartments, and the conversion of the Savoy building into new apartments.
-Saint Paul's Apartments, with 120 new units, will be the first residential project in the Saint Paul's area.
-Together, approximately 1,500 new apartments have been or are going to be added to downtown since 2010, bringing the estimated downtown population to well over 6,000 residents.
+The James (79 units), The Seaboard (135 units), The Law Building (135 units), and the Virginia Building (32 units and two retail spaces).
+St. Paul's Apartments, with 120 new units, will be the first residential project in the St. Paul's area.
+Together, approximately 1,500 new apartments have been or are going to be added to Downtown since 2010, bringing the estimated Downtown population to well over 6,000 residents.
 Other new residential developments includes Atlas Flats in the Midtown area and Front Street Apartments in the Fort Norfolk area, Banks at Berkley (50 units) and Claremont Apartments (156 apartments and 25 single-family homes) in Berkley/Campostella, the Element at Ghent (164 units), Fort Tar Lofts (13 units), The Promenade Pointe (187 units), The Pointe at Pickett Farm (300 units), 1500 Monticello (a mixed-use project with 207 units and 10,131 square feet of retail space) and The Watermark (372 units).
+Another major project in the Fort Norfolk area is the River Tower at Harbor's Edge, an expansion of Harbor's Edge, a full-service, premier Life Plan Retirement Community on the Elizabeth River.
+When completed in 2020, the 27-story River Tower will add 138 luxury residences and more than 95,000 square foot of common space.

 The seven-mile stretch of beaches on the Chesapeake Bay known as Ocean View experienced redevelopment over the past decade.
-The East Beach section of Ocean View includes 700 housing units with prices ranging from \$350,000 to over \$1.5 million, with an average home sales price of \$733,507.
+The East Beach section of Ocean View has 700 housing units with prices ranging from \$350,000 to over \$1.5 million, with an average home sales price of \$733,507.
 A portion of the homes are currently occupied with the remainder of the properties planned for development.
 Lot sales total approximately \$47 million representing nearly \$230 million in home values and approximately \$2.6 million in annual real estate taxes to the City.
 East Beach Phase 7, the final phase of East Beach consists of 38,000 square feet of retail and commercial space, as well as a mixture of 80 townhomes, single family homes, cottages and carriage houses.

-Captain's Landing, with 38 townhouses, is also in the planning stages.
-Villa Marina
+Also along the Chesapeake Bay, Pinewell Station, with 145 apartments, is being planned for the former Ramada Hotel site and Captain's Landing, with 38 townhouses, and Villa Marina Apartments, with 111 apartments, are in the planning stage.